Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Profile-Card/README.md

 - 📝 Add a bio/description section under the name
 - 🌐 Make social links clickable and functional
 - 💬 Add a pop-up contact form for “Write to me” button
+- 🔧 Make the card generator dynamic using JavaScript